 The festival’s roots date back to a time known as the Warring States (Zhànguó) period—a 254-year period from 475 to 221 BCE that preceded the creation of the first unified imperial Chinese state.

-Right around the time the Romans were trying to unify Italy, many independent kingdoms existed in the Far Eastern lands that were eventually conquered by China’s First Emperor.
-One of these kingdoms was known as “Chu,” a southern frontier state in what is today the south-central part of China.
-The Dragon Boat Festival’s origins lie in the life (and death) of a Chu poet and statesman living at the end of the Warring States period.
+When the Romans were trying to unify Italy, many independent kingdoms existed in the Far Eastern lands that were eventually conquered by China’s First Emperor.
+One of these kingdoms was known as “Chu,” a southern frontier state in what is today known as the southern-central part of China.
+The origins of the Dragon Boat Festival lie in the life (and death) of a Chu poet and statesman living at the end of the Warring States period.

-The said individual’s name was Qū Yuán and he is known for his contributions to the ancient poetic compilation known as The Songs of the South (Chǔ Cí).
+The said individual was known as Qū Yuán, and he is remembered for his contributions to the ancient poetic compilation known as The Songs of the South (Chǔ Cí).
 Today, however, he is mostly remembered for the manner of his death and the festival that arose in his honour.

-It is said that the famed Chu poet-statesman, Qū Yuán, on learning of the devastation suffered by his country at the hands of the Qin, was overcome by grief.
+It is said that the famed Chu poet-statesman, Qū Yuán, was overcome by grief upon learning of the devastation suffered by his country at the hands of the Qin.
 He was said to have waded into the Miluo River where he drowned himself in an apparent ritual suicide to express his anguish.

-Local villagers rushed out on their watercrafts and boats for a search and rescue mission.
-But, alas, their efforts were unsuccessful.
-In the end, all the villagers could do was to toss rice, wrapped in bamboo leaves, into the river as offering both to the spirit of Qū Yuán as well as feed to prevent the river fish from devouring Qū Yuán’s body.
+Local villagers rushed out on their watercrafts and boats for a search and rescue mission, but their efforts were unsuccessful.
+In the end, all the villagers could do was toss rice, wrapped in bamboo leaves, into the river, serving as offerings to both to the spirit of Qū Yuán, as well as feed, to prevent the river fish from devouring Qū Yuán’s body.
 The rice tossed into the river is believed to be the origin of the custom of making zòngzi dumplings during the Dragon Boat Festival.

 It is said that, in memory of the much-revered poet and statesman, the villagers held annual dragon boat races on the anniversary of his death to celebrate his achievements in life.
 This custom subsequently spread to many other places and has survived to the present.

 Today, dragon boat racing is a worldwide phenomenon.
-The first international dragon boat race was held in Hong Kong in 1976 and the International Dragon Boat Federation was established 1991.
-Dragon boat racing tournaments and championships are held annually all over the world and the activity continues its rapid growth in worldwide popularity.
+The first international dragon boat race was held in Hong Kong in 1976 and the International Dragon Boat Federation was established in 1991.
+Dragon boat racing tournaments and championships are held annually across the world and the activity continues to rapidly grow in popularity.

-The watercrafts are decorated with intricate patterns inspired by the mythical East Asian dragon; but beyond that basic principle, each region’s dragon boat design is unique.
-Taiwanese vessels are colourful and their bodies are covered in dragon-scale motifs.
-The bows typically feature large sculpted or moulded dragon heads and curled tails at the stern.
+The watercrafts are decorated with intricate patterns inspired by the mythical East Asian dragon; but beyond that basic principle, dragon boat designs are unique to their respective regions.
+Taiwanese vessels are colorful and their bodies are covered in dragon-scale motifs.
+The bows typically feature large, sculpted or moulded dragon heads and curled tails at the stern.
 Each dragon boat is also equipped with a large taiko-style drum or a hand-held gong.
 The designated drummer is tasked with providing a high-paced and rhythmic beat to effectively coordinate the oarsmen’s rowing efforts.

 At the start of the races, the pupils in the eyes of the dragon boats are left blank.
 A ceremony called “Awakening the Dragon” is performed in which the pupils are literally “dotted” to awaken and invoke the dragon’s spirit.
 Dark red ink mixed with water from the river upon which the race is held is used to perform this ritual.
 A small amount of earth from the riverbank is also mixed into the ink.
 Once the ceremony is performed, the race is ready to begin.

-According to Taiwanese practices, as each dragon boat approached the finish line, a designated team member is charged with plucking free a flag set afloat on a buoy.
+According to Taiwanese practices, as each dragon boat approaches the finish line, a designated team member is charged with plucking a flag set afloat on a buoy free.
 The first team to successfully retrieve their flag is declared the winning team.

 Besides dragon boat racing, a number of other activities are also associated with the Taiwanese Dragon Boat Festival.